Books, Podcasts, Movies, Music, and Products to Make Life Better in 2025

 Playlist: Music to wake you up and want to dance on Amazon

 My first trip to Europe was with my students in the early 90s, a Grand Tour of England, France, Austria, Germany, and Switzerland.
 Standing on my balcony in the Swiss Alps between snow-capped peaks and Lake Lucerne, I drew in a long breath of cool, clean air to the jingle of cowbells.
 I wondered later as I climbed under the crisp, white down duvet if I’d stay warm enough–it was so lightweight!–but I did and have slept under nothing since.
 I met the group in the regal dining room the next morning where sunlight streamed through large windows spotlighting a sumptuous spread.
 We’d been told we’d have only “continental breakfasts” on our tour so not to expect eggs, bacon and biscuits, staples in the southern US.
-In London we’d had dinner rolls every morning, in Paris croissants served with butter and jam.
+In London, we’d had dinner rolls every morning, in Paris croissants served with butter and jam.
 But in Switzerland at a hotel/hospitality training school, waiters in white served fresh fruit, marmalade, and plates of delicious cheeses and cold meats– sausages, salami, hams.
-It was the beginning of a love affair I still have with charcuterie served anytime of day.
+It was the beginning of a love affair I still have with charcuterie served any time of day.

 Breakfast (Zmorge, Swiss German for “in the morning”)